jscrane/DevBoards/README.md

 ## t84opti
 An ATtiny84 development board with FTDI interface.
 Works very well with [Optiboot](https://github.com/Optiboot/optiboot), in particular with the [ATTinyCore](https://github.com/SpenceKonde/ATTinyCore).
+(Top, in picture above.)

 ## t85opti
 Same as t84opti, except with ATtiny85, and no LED_BUILTIN.
+(Bottom, in picture above.)

 ## nrf24l01
 A breadboard adapter for the [nrf24l01](https://howtomechatronics.com/tutorials/arduino/arduino-wireless-communication-nrf24l01-tutorial/) short-range wireless module.
+(Right, in picture above.)

 ## nrf24l01-rpi
 A Raspberry Pi "hat" containing an SPI-connected nrf24l01+ radio, two status